learnbyexample/Command-line-text-processing/perl_the_swiss_knife.md

 baz _foo 1baz

 $ # join each line in paragraph by replacing newline character
-$ # expect the one at end of paragraph
+$ # except the one at end of paragraph
 $ perl -00 -pe 's/\n(?!$)/. /g' sample.txt
 Hello World